 The RP is being reloaded.
 Ensure that the reload is not due to an error condition.
 If it is due to an error condition, collect information requested by the other log messages.

-Error Message: %PMAN-3-RELOAD SYSTEM : Reloading: [chars]

-Explanation Recommended Action The system is being reloaded.
+Error Message: %PMAN-3-RELOAD_SYSTEM : Reloading: [chars] Explanation Recommended Action The system is being reloaded.
 Ensure that the reload is not due to an error condition.
 If it is due to an error condition, collect information requested by the other log messages.

-Error Message: %PMAN-3-PROC_BAD_EXECUTABLE : Bad executable or permission problem with process [chars]

-Explanation Recommended Action The executable file used for the process is bad or has permission problem.
+Error Message: %PMAN-3-PROC_BAD_EXECUTABLE : process [chars] Bad executable or permission problem with Explanation Recommended Action The executable file used for the process is bad or has permission problem.
 Ensure that the named executable is replaced with the correct executable.

-Error Message: %PMAN-3-PROC_BAD_COMMAND:Non-existent executable or bad library used for process <process name>

-Explanation Recommended Action The executable file used for the process is missing, or a dependent library is bad.
+Error Message: %PMAN-3-PROC_BAD_COMMAND:Non-e process process name> xistent executable or bad library used for Explanation Recommended Action The executable file used for the process is missing, or a dependent library is bad.
 Ensure that the named executable is present and the dependent libraries are good.
-Error Message: %PMAN-3-PROC EMPTY EXEC FILE : Empty executable used for process [chars]

-Explanation Recommended Action The executable file used for the process is empty.
+Error Message: %PMAN-3-PROC_EMPTY_EXEC_FILE : Empty executable used for process [chars] Explanation Recommended Action The executable file used for the process is empty.
 Ensure that the named executable is non-zero in size.

-Error Message: %PMAN-5-EXITACTION : Process manager is exiting: [chars]

-Explanation Recommended Action The process manager is exiting.
+Error Message: %PMAN-5-EXITACTION : Process m anager is exiting: [chars] Explanation Recommended Action The process manager is exiting.
 Ensure that the process manager is not exiting due to an error condition.
 If it is due to an error condition, collect information requested by the other log messages.

-Error Message: %PMAN-6-PROCSHUT : The process [chars] has shutdown
+Error Message: %PMAN-6-PROCSHUT : The process [chars] has shutdown Explanation Recommended Action The process has gracefully shut down.
+No user action is necessary.
+This message is provided for informational purposes only.
+Error Message: %PMAN-6-PROCSTART : The process [chars] has started Explanation Recommended Action

+The process has launched and is operating properly. for informational purposes only.

+$\pmb{Error\ Message}\text{: \$PMAN-6-PROCSTATELESS : The process [chars] is restarting stateless}$